rackerlabs/support-how-to/content/cloud-servers/use-firewalld-on-centos-7.md

 firewalld pre-defined is helpful.
 Firewalld has the following pre-defined zones, in order from least trusted to most trusted:

-- `drop`: This zone only allows outgoing connections, and drops incoming connections without a reply.
+- `drop`: This zone only allows outgoing connections.
+It drops incoming connections without a reply.
 - `block`: While similar to `drop`, this zone rejects incoming requests with an `icmp-host-prohibited` or `icmp6-adm-prohibited` message.
-- `public`: Use this zone for public networks, or when you don't trust the other computers on the network.
+- `public`: Use this zone for public networks, or when you don't trust any of the other computers on the network.
 This zone accepts incoming connections on a case-by-case basis.
 - `external`: Use this zone on external networks where the firewall acts as the gateway.
 This zone is configured for Network Address Translation (NAT) masquerading so that your internal network is private but reachable.
 - `internal`: Use this zone for the internal part of a gateway, where the other computers are reasonably trustworthy.
-- `dmz`: Use for isolated computers that are located in a demilitarized zone (DMZ).
+- `dmz`: Use this zone for isolated computers that are located in a demilitarized zone (DMZ).
 This zone only allows Secure Shell (SSH) and Internet Control Message Protocol (ICMP).
 - `work`: Use this zone for work machines.
 - `home`: Use this zone for home environments.
 - `trusted`: Use this zone when you trust all of the machines on the network.
-  Because this is the most open zone, it should be used sparingly.

 To use the firewall, you create rules and alter the properties of your zones, and then assign your network interfaces to the zones that are most